Bakkiyalakshmiethiraj/event-registration/README.md

 ## DESIGN STEPS:

 ### Step 1:
+Create a new frame

 ### Step 2:
+select any one preset size of your choice

 ### Step 3:
+select the shape you need

 ### Step 4:
+import images as needed

 ### Step 5:
+create pages based on your need and link them
 ### Step 6:

-Validate the HTML and CSS code.
+validate the HTML  and CSS code

 ### Step 6:

 Publish the website in the given URL.

 ## DESIGN:
+Figma
 ## PROGRAM :
 ```
 page 1